Red Hat CEO Talks About State Of Open Source - Slashdot

 Re: (Score:2)

-The cloud changed (Score:2)
+The cloud changed (Score:5, Interesting)

 Open Source Software especially the GNU variety, tends to limit on ways people can profit off of GNU Software (Where selling the actual software is near impossible when people can get it legally for free).

 Now what the cloud did was having this software for free, but who really cares, because you can put it in a server farm data center mega infrastructure, and you just pay for the computing that you use.
-Sure you can have the software and its source, because chances are you will not have the millions of dol
+Sure you can have the software and its source, because chances are you will not have the millions of dollars to implement the massive data center to fully utilize it.

+Where a decade back.
+We were operating with small server farms (normally for a fair size organization) having a couple of racks of servers where each one was doing one or two jobs.
+Meaning the software sales were important, because people are not going to pay a monthly fee to run it on their servers, when they can buy the software and the servers themselves and run it over a long period of time.

+So Open Source is more palatable because it doesn't conflict with their business model.